1. Why and when does my research project need an REB review?

 Prior ethics review and approval from the REB will not normally be required when the research meets some of the criteria outlined below.

-Note: even in these cases, other college approvals may still be required before the work can begin.
-For example, surveys are also subject to Fanshawe College Policy C307, Surveys and Questionnaires.
+Note: in some cases, other college approvals may still be required before the work can begin.
+For example, student surveys are also subject to Fanshawe College Policy C307, Surveys and Questionnaires.

 4. How can I get expedited review of my project?